kenmcgarry/ATC/README.md

 > Kohonen, T., Oja, E., Simula, O., Visa, A., Kangas, J.: Engineering applications of the self-organizing map.
 Proceedings of the IEEE  84(10), 1358--1383 (1996)

+> McGarry, K., Slater, N., Amaning, A.: Identifying candidate drugs for repositioning by graph based modeling techniques based on drug side-effects.
+  In: The 15th UK Workshop on Computational Intelligence, UKCI-2015.
+University of Exeter, UK (7th-9th September 2015)